-Currently, each municipality is the Local Governing Units (LGU) for the Wetland Conservation Act.
-In the future, it is anticipated that the LSCWMO will assume the LGU status for Denmark Township.
+Currently, each municipality is the Local Governing Units (LGU) for the Wetland Conservation Act, in addition, Mn/DOT is the Wetland Conservation Act LGU on its' own projects and for it's right-of-way.
 In addition, a Natural Resource Block Grant currently funds a position at the Washington Conservation District with the purpose of assisting watershed management organizations with services related to wetlands and the Wetland Conservation Act.